A little bit about us…

 We ask that parents arrive promptly to collect and deliver their children.
 Children should arrive between 8.40am and 8.45am

-Children can be dropped at school from 7.00am to join our ‘Breakfast Club’.
+Children can be dropped at school from 7.30am to join our ‘Breakfast Club’.
 At the close of the school day they can join our ‘Tea Club’ where we charge by the hour and they can stay from 3.30 to 4.30 or through until 5.30pm.
-At present we have the flexibility to take some children on the day, although notice is of course preferred so that we can provide effective provision.
+We ask that you book in advance, but do have some flexibility and may be able to take children on the day, although notice is of course preferred so that we can provide effective provision.

 The variety of clubs changes half-termly.
-We always provide a multi-sports club for key stage one and foundation combined, and key stage two.
-In addition, the type of clubs at Halam include badminton, art, recorders, Magic maths, table tennis, archery and worship.
-Music provision ranges from drums to cornet and clarinet – we can provide lessons for any instrument.
+We always provide a multi-sports club, in addition to a wide range of clubs at Halam including art, sewing, Maths, drama and worship.
+Music provision is provided by Nottinghamshire Inspire Music Service who can provide lessons for any instrument.
 Clubs are extremely popular and our breadth of provision ties in with our ethos of wanting every child to reach their full potential and with John 10:10 ‘Life in all its fullness’.